j0shbl0ck/Intune_Deployment/App Configurations/Dell Command Update/README.md

 - Uninstall Command: ```DellCommandUpdateApp_Setup.exe /S /x /v/qn```

 Detection rules:
-- File Path: C:\Program Files\Dell\CommandUpdate
+- File Path: C:\Windows
-- File: dcu-cli.exe
+- File: System32

 **ADDITIONAL NOTES**
 --------------------
+- Yes, the detection rules are set to the Windows folder.
+Currently unable to find the source file for Dell Command Updates, so I chose a common folder.
 - As of now, currently unable to find proper uninstall file location.
 - Noticed Microsoft does have Dell Command Update on the [Microsoft store](https://www.microsoft.com/en-us/p/dell-command-update/9n0k4b9pjt60) so this may be another method in adding the application to the device.